Predicting Class Distribution Shift for Reliable Domain Adaptive Object Detection: Method

 \subsection{Dynamic Selection of Pseudo-labels per Image}

 Even with a perfectly accurate class distribution, we find that under significant domain shift the pseudo-labels generated by the teacher remain unreliable early in self-training.
 Thus, instead of estimating the average number of objects per image in the unlabelled data, we set this value to target a mean confidence score $\tau$ across the generated pseudo-labels.
 This accounts for the initial poor performance of the teacher in the target domain, and allows the number of pseudo-labels per image to increase as the model becomes more confident.
-We use Algorithm \ref{alg:alg1} to calculate number of objects per image required to deliver a mean pseudo-label confidence score of $\tau$.
+We use Algorithm \ref{alg:alg1} to calculate the number of objects per image required to deliver a mean pseudo-label confidence score of $\tau$.
 In this algorithm, the average number of objects per image $n_{o}\in\mathbb{R}$ is iteratively increased by $\Delta n_{o}$.
-At each step, ACT is applied using the predicted class ratio $\bm{r^{u}}$ to generate pseudo-labels $y_{u}$, and the mean confidence score $p_{mean}$ is calculated.
-The loop terminates and the required number of objects per image is returned when $p_{mean}$ falls below the target value $\tau$.
+At each step, pseudo-labels $y_{u}$ are generated for the entire unlabelled dataset by aligning them with the predicted class ratio $\bm{r^{u}}$ and the current number of objects per image $n_{o}$.
+The mean confidence score $p_{mean}$ is then calculated across the pseudo-labels, and the loop terminates when this value falls below the target value $\tau$.